void-linux/void-docs/src/config/kernel.md

 `/etc/kernel.d/{pre-install,post-install,pre-remove,post-remove}`.

-Bootloaders like `grub`, `gummiboot` and `lilo` use those hooks to update the bootmenu.
+Bootloaders like `grub`, `gummiboot` and `lilo` use those hooks to update the boot menu.
 Initramfs tools like `dracut` and `mkinitcpio` use the hooks to generate initramfs files for newly installed kernels.

 ## Dynamic Kernel Module Support (dkms)

-There are kernel modules that are not part of the linux source tree that are build at install time using dkms and [kernel hooks](#kernel-hooks).
+There are kernel modules that are not part of the Linux source tree that are build at install time using dkms and [kernel hooks](#kernel-hooks).

 ```